tmas0/moodle-tool_autorestore/README.md

 # Install
 The installation process is a typical in Moodle.
 As a management tool:

-## Download the file <moodle_path>/admin/tool/
+* Download the file <moodle_path>/admin/tool/
-## Unzip the file.
+* Unzip the file.
-## Delete the .zip file.
+* Delete the .zip file.
-## Login with user which have a administrator privileges and you click in notifications link.
+* Login with user which have a administrator privileges and you click in notifications link.

 # How to use
-Its use is simple.
+Its use is simple:

-## In the Moodledata creates a directory for the backups.
+* In the Moodledata creates a directory for the backups.
 Copies the backups to be restored there.
-## In the Moodledata creates a directory for the process, once it has been restored successfully, the tool copy the backups restored there.
+* In the Moodledata creates a directory for the process, once it has been restored successfully, the tool copy the backups restored there.
 For example 'restored' folder.
-## Login into Moodle, and goes to the autorestore configuration section.
+* Login into Moodle, and goes to the autorestore configuration section.
 Specify what you want preferences.
-## If it executed by task, just wait for it to run.
+* If it executed by task, just wait for it to run.
-## If you run for cli, goes to the environment and run it. (php admin/tool/autorestore/cli/autorestore_backups.php)
+* If you run for cli, goes to the environment and run it. (php admin/tool/autorestore/cli/autorestore_backups.php)

 Like it!